 Shortly after Aan de Poel** reopened after a full remodeling, we went for lunch to celebrate Chantal’s birthday.

-After 7 frantic weeks the revamped Aan de Poel reopened early September.
+After 7 frantic weeks, the revamped Aan de Poel reopened early September.
 We visited a couple of weeks in and were impressed.
-The window behind the new reception desk providing a sneak peek of the kitchen is a very nice touch.
-Inside the dining area clever changes in the floor plan provide a more open feeling.
+The window behind the new reception desk providing a sneak peek of the kitchen is a lovely touch.
+Inside the dining area, smart changes in the floor plan provide a more open feeling.
 As we had lunch here not long before, we were pleased to conclude that the “old” ambiance was not lost.

-The relief and renewed enthusiasm to be back in business was clearly tangible throughout the entire team.
-The creativity in the kitchen was definitely not impacted as we were served beautiful and delicious dishes and the wine pairings were impeccable.
-It was a great to see Aan de Poel back in the saddle!
+The relief and renewed enthusiasm to be back in business were clearly tangible throughout the entire team.
+The creativity in the kitchen was definitely not impacted as we were served beautiful and delicious dishes, and the wine pairings were impeccable.
+It was great to see Aan de Poel back in the saddle!

 I rarely use the term “foodporn” on this blog, but it is the only appropriate term for this 2-piece stunner from pastry chef Jordy van Ettinger.
 Gorgeous and delicious!